iotaledger/iota-wiki/internal/learn/the-community/discord.md

 **Onboarding**

-- Visit the 🏁 ｜ first-steps channel<br/>
+- Visit the 🏁 ｜ first-steps channel
   Click on the button there to start with the onboarding and unlocking further categories and channels based on your interests.

 ## Next steps